Skip to main content

 • Ongoing custodial care

-• Requires private pay, Medicaid, or long-term care insurance
+• You pay with private pay, Medicaid, or long-term care insurance

 Tips for Getting the Most from Home Health

-1. Be honest about limitations - Accurate homebound assessment ensures coverage 2.
-Participate actively - Follow therapy exercises between visits 3.
-Communicate with your team - Report changes in condition 4.
-Ask questions - Understand your care plan and goals 5.
-Know your rights - You can choose your home health agency
+1. Be honest about your limits - A true homebound check helps you keep coverage 2.
+Take part - Do your therapy exercises between visits 3.
+Talk to your team - Tell them when your health changes 4.
+Ask questions - Be sure you know your care plan and goals 5.
+Know your rights - You get to choose your home health agency

 Medicare Advantage Home Health Benefits

-Some MA plans offer additional home health benefits:
+Some MA plans give you more home health benefits:

 • Telehealth check-ins